 The overall national picture for England is a result of the trends across regions.
-During the week ending 29 May 2021, the highest percentage of people testing positive was observed in the North West, although rates were low in all regions and credible intervals are wide.
+During the week ending 19 June 2021, the highest percentage of people testing positive was observed in the North West.

-In the data used to produce these estimates, the number of people sampled in each region who tested positive for coronavirus (COVID-19) was low relative to England overall.
+In the data used to produce these estimates, the number of people sampled in each region who tested positive for the coronavirus (COVID-19) was low relative to England overall.
 This means there is a higher degree of uncertainty in the regional estimates for this period, as indicated by larger credible intervals.

-In the week ending 29 May 2021, the percentage of people testing positive has increased in the North West, East Midlands and the South West.
-In the North West, there were a large number of positive results captured by the survey on the latest day of data collection, which may be magnifying the recent increase.
-This means that there is greater uncertainty than usual in the exact size of the increase.
-There were also signs of a possible increase in the percentage of people testing positive in the West Midlands and London in the week ending 29 May 2021.
-The trend is uncertain for all other regions in the same week.
-In many regions positivity rates are very low, so trends will be difficult to identify as they are affected by small changes in the number of people testing positive from week to week.
+In the week ending 19 June 2021, the percentage of people testing positive has increased in the North West and the North East.
+There are early signs of an increase in the percentage of people testing positive in the East of England and the South West in the week ending 19 June 2021.
+The percentage of people testing positive increased in the West Midlands in the two weeks up to 19 June 2021, but the trend is uncertain in the week ending 19 June 2021.
+The same week.
+In many regions positivity rates are low, so trends will be difficult to identify since they are affected by small changes in the number of people testing positive from week to week.

-Figure 2: The percentage of people testing positive increased in the North West, East Midlands and the South West in the week ending 29 May 2021
+Figure 2: The percentage of people testing positive increased in the North West and the North East in the week ending 19 June 2021

-Estimated percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs, daily, by region since 18 April 2021, England
+Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, daily, by region from 9 May to 19 June 2021, England